AriESQ/CrostiniTips/README.md

 ## USB

-## ChromeOS internals
+## Chrome OS internals
-For advanced troubleshooting, low-level development, or curiosity; one might wish to understand how ChromeOS works behind the scense.
+For advanced troubleshooting, low-level development, or curiosity; one might wish to understand how Chrome OS works behind the scense.
 Especially considering that there appears to be some "magic" configuration of LXC containers.

-It is possible to put a ChromeOS device into Developer Mode, by holding down ESC+Refresh while powering up the device.
+It is possible to put a Chrome OS device into Developer Mode, by holding down ESC+Refresh while powering up the device.
 You will be prompted with warnings that continuing will wipe user data off the device.
-Once you complete the ChromeOS device setup, you can enter CRoSH shell (Ctrl+Alt+T) and then type `shell` to log into a non-virtualized, "bare-metal" shell on the device.
+Once you complete the Chrome OS device setup, you can enter CRoSH shell (Ctrl+Alt+T) and then type `shell` to log into a non-virtualized, "bare-metal" shell on the device.
 You should see a prompt of `chronos@localhost`.
 The `chronos` user has sudo privileges.

-ChromeOS uses [Upstart](https://www.chromium.org/chromium-os/chromiumos-design-docs/boot-design/) as it's initialization (init) system.
+Chrome OS uses [Upstart](https://www.chromium.org/chromium-os/chromiumos-design-docs/boot-design/) as it's initialization (init) system.
 System configuration is stored in `/etc/init/`, and `/sbin/initctl` can be used to quest the state of services.
 By default neither `/sbin` or `/usr/sbin` are in `$PATH`, although you will find useful executables there.

 The command `ps aux --forest` is useful in seeing how the running system is organized.
 You can see user, process, and child-process information.

 The control virtual machine, named Termina is loaded from `/run/imageloader/termina-dlc/package/root/`

-## Sharing ChromeOS files into an LXC container
+## Sharing Chrome OS files into an LXC container
-Doing this from within ChromeOS is simple.
+Doing this from within Chrome OS is simple.
 In the Files app you right click a folder and select "Share with Linux."
 You can see shared folders in Settings > Advanced > Linux Development Environment > Manage Shared Folders.

 The mechanism that accomplishes this is complex.
 The Chrome OS UI interacts with [Seneschal](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools#seneschal) over dbus and shares a narrowly scoped file system object with the virtual machine.